 There is a better way.
 It requires understanding and modeling the process better.
 Don't use branches for everything.

 More Branches, Less Branching?

 Let's start out by saying you can actually reduce branching and merging by using more branches.
 I know that sounds contradictory.
-What I'm refering to is the "main" branch strategy.
+What I'm referring to is the main branch strategy.
 Many will advocate keeping a single main branch always.
-Then most development is done on the same branch, "main."
-Sounds easy.
+Then most development is done on the same branch, main.
+That sounds easy.
 I don't agree, at least in most cases.
-I prefer the "step" model, where each major release development stream has its own main branch.
-So instead of one "main" branch, you have a rel-1 branch, a rel-2 branch, and so forth.
+I prefer the step model, where each major release development stream has its own main branch.
+So instead of one main branch, you have a rel-1 branch, a rel-2 branch, and so forth.
 Maybe you introduce a rel-1.5 branch at a later point.

 Some say, this is not really different.
-Instead of starting a rel-2 branch and continuing support on the rel-1 branch, you transition the "main" to handle "rel-2" and create a new branch for "rel-1" support, if and when necessary.
+Instead of starting a rel-2 branch and continuing support on the rel-1 branch, you transition the main to handle "rel-2" and create a new branch for "rel-1" support, if and when necessary.
 Then your developers just continue to work on "main."
-But when it comes down to it, each feature implementation or problem/issue/defect fix has to be targeted to a given release (stream), and possibly more than one.
-Rather than implementing release 1 changes on a release 1 branch, release 2 changes on a release 2 branch, and so forth, you look at the state of "main" and decide where to make the change.
-So for a release 2 change, if "main" is still tracking release 1, you need to use a release 2 branch.
+When it comes down to it, each feature implementation or problem/issue/defect fix has to be targeted to a given release (stream), and possibly more than one.
+Rather than implementing release 1 changes on a release 1 branch, release 2 changes on a release 2 branch, and so forth, you look at the state of main and decide where to make the change.
+So for a release 2 change, if main is still tracking release 1, you need to use a release 2 branch.
 That branch is then merged into the "main" when it starts tracking release 2.
-When "main" starts tracking release 3, you're back to using a release 2 branch again.
-On top of that, there are all sorts of
+When main starts tracking release 3, you're back to using a release 2 branch again.
+On top